 An Added Extra- The Appendix

-An appendix is not necessary in your business plan template, but it’s useful if you want to add any extra information you feel is of value.
+An appendix is not necessary for your business plan template, but it’s useful if you want to add any extra information you feel is of value.

 Built To Last